CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/noVM-04-speech.md

----
-lab:
-  title: Explore AI speech
-  description: Use AI to explore speech-to-text and text-to-speech capabilities with a generative AI model.
-  duration: 15
-  level: 100
-  islab: true
----

-# Explore AI speech
+# Lab: Explore AI speech

+### Please be aware that no Lab VM is provided for this lab.
+You will need to complete the lab on your personal computer.

+## Lab Overview

-In this exercise, you'll interact with a generative AI model using speech.
-The goal of this exercise is to explore speech-to-text (STT) and text-to-speech (TTS) functionality with a generative AI model.
+In this lab, you'll interact with a generative AI model using speech.
+The goal of this lab is to explore speech-to-text (STT) and text-to-speech (TTS) functionality with a generative AI model.

-To complete this lab, you need a modern browser on a computer with sufficient hardware resources to load and run the models used by the *Chat Playground* app.
-On older or low-spec computers, the app may run very slowly or experience errors.

-> **Minimum spec**
->
-> - 64-bit CPU, 4+ physical cores (8 logical threads preferred)
-> - GPU required for the default Phi 3-mini model.
-> - 8+ GB system RAM (16 GB recommended)
+## Lab Objectives

+In this lab, you will complete the following tasks:

++ Task 1: Open the Chat Playground app
+- Task 2: Configure Voice mode
-> - Enough storage to cache ~300MB–800MB model assets
+- Task 3: Use speech to interact with the model
-> - Latest Chrome / Edge / Firefox with WASM SIMD enabled/available (WebGPU support is required for the default model; a WASM-based fallback is provided)
-> - Audio hardware (mic and speaker) required for speech functionality

-If your computer does not meet these requirements, the CPU-based fallback model may not run successfully.
-However, the app does support a failsafe mode in which no model is used; which you may be able to use.

-This exercise should take approximately **15** minutes to complete.
+### Estimated timing: 15 Minutes

-## Open the Chat Playground app
+## Task 1: Open the Chat Playground app

 Let's start by chatting with a generative AI model.
 In this exercise, we'll use a browser-based application to chat with a small language model that is useful for general chat solutions in low bandwidth scenarios.
 The app also uses Web Speech APIs for speech recognition and synthesis.